 Unfortunately, Theorem 1 by itself is not very informative.
 As already noted, it is possible to have a single mode Msg which implies that all derivations are well-moded.
 However, the modes used in our modelling of PKCS# 11 (see Example 4) imply that all well-moded terms have bounded message length.
-It is easy to see that well-moded terms have bounded message length whenever the graph on modes that is defined by the functions M and sig is acyclic (the graph whose set of vertices is Mode with edges between modes m_i ($1 \le i \le n$) and m whenever there exists a rule $f: m_1 \times \ldots \times m_k \to m$).
-Note that for instance a bound on the message size.
+It is easy to see that well-moded terms have bounded message length whenever the graph on modes that is defined by the functions M and sig is acyclic (the graph whose set of vertices is Mode with edges between modes m_i $(1 \le i \le n)$ and m whenever there exists a rule $f : m_1 \times \ldots \times m_k \to m$).
+Note that for instance a rule which contains nested encryption does not yield a bound on the message size.